 Global Builders - El Salvador

-Working in a small community named San Luis Talpa, the Fuller Center works with Homes from the Heart to help families move out of makeshift shacks made of tires, tin, and garbage bags and into solid, decent homes in which parents can be proud to raise their children.
+We are currently working in two different communities.
+One of those communities is located in San Luis Talpa where the Fuller Center works with Homes from the Heart to help families move out of makeshift shacks made of tires, tin, and garbage bags and into solid, decent homes in which parents can be proud to raise their children.